OmerLeibovich/DigimonProject/README.md

 A full-stack web application inspired by Digimon.
 The project combines Node.js + Express + Prisma (PostgreSQL) on the backend with EJS, Bootstrap, and jQuery on the frontend.
-It provides user management, Digimon gameplay features (battle, shop, inventory, statistics), and deployment setup.
+It provides user management, Digimon gameplay features (battle, shop, inventory, statistics,Email verificatin), and deployment setup.

 ## Live Demo
 [DigimonProject Live Demo](https://digimontra.xyz/)